 The numeric ISO6523 code set as used in PEPPOL include additional code values not part of the official ISO 6523 code set and so cannot be referred to as the official ISO 6523 code set.
 The codes starting with “99” are extending this code set.
 For convenience the term “ISO6523” is used for all codes and indicates the origin of many code values used.

-Applies to: all participant/party identifiers in all BusDox components
+Applies to: all participant/party identifiers in all PEPPOL components

-XML attributes for Participant Identifiers in BusDox
+XML attributes for Participant Identifiers in SMP responses

 The “scheme” attribute must be populated with the value "iso6523-actorid-upis" (see POLICY 5) in all instances of the “ParticipantIdentifier” element.